jonriege/house-price-model/README.md

 # House Price Model
 A simple autoregression model for predicting house prices in Norway based on publicly available data.
-The model is deployed using Flask and is available at [house-price-model.azurewebsites.net](https://house-price-model.azurewebsites.net).
+The model is deployed using Flask.

 ![Site screenshot](app/static/assets/img/site.png)